Introduction

 Understanding and interpreting text is greatly influenced by how it is written, i.e., tone and voice.
 It affects how students perceive the text and has a direct impact on comprehension and engagement.

 The author’s attitude or feeling comprises the tone, while their unique writing style constitutes the voice.
-Being able to distinguish between different tones and voices can help students understand underlying emotions and intentions behind the words.
+Being able to distinguish between different tones and voices can help students understand the underlying emotions and intentions behind the words.

 Exercises like analyzing passages from different genres can help students become more sensitive to the tone of the text, and also how the tone contributes to the overall meaning.
 Another exercise could be rewriting a passage with a different tone or voice to see how it changes the meaning conveyed by the text.